 Lack of Infrastructure: These communities have limited capacity to serve residents, a limited number of organizations directly serving the area, and a lack of strong local representation.
 Other characteristics include a lack of accountability by elected officials, a lack of advocacy efforts, and a large non-citizen population.

 Lack of Resources: Based on census and demographic data, SELA Collaborative members found that predominantly low-income communities have experienced a pattern of neglect, and lack typical services for children ages 0-5.

 Similar Origins: Demographics, workforce issues; historical affiliations; common socio-economic history (shifts/changes in industrial sector); housing density; and governance structures.

-Geography: South of the 5 Freeway, east of 110 Freeway, north of 91 Freeway, and west of the 60 Freeway and cities that neighbor at least one other city within the boundary.
+Geography: South of the 5 Freeway, east of 110 Freeway, north of 91 Freeway, and west of the 60 Freeway and communities that neighbor at least one other city within the boundary.

-Master Your Card: Oportunidad contributed to the SELA Collaborative’s strategic plan for their work in the region, proposing a study that measures the economic “cost of cash” for the region; providing regional financial data through the MRLI portal that illuminates economic activity and opportunity in neighborhoods; and supplying ongoing financial literacy content in collaboration with the Pat Brown Institute.
+Master Your Card: Oportunidad contributed to the SELA Collaborative’s strategic plan for their work in the region, proposing a study that measures the economic “cost of cash” for the region; providing regional financial data through the Mastercard Retail Location Insights (MRLI) portal that illuminates economic activity and opportunity in neighborhoods; and supplying ongoing financial literacy content in collaboration with the Pat Brown Institute.

-Master Your Card: Oportunidad has introduced an online financial education platform to at least 68 lower-income schools.
-The platform has already educated at least 4,098 students with schools continuing to sign on to the program.
-The initial launch was held at Marco Antonio Firebaugh High School in Lynwood, California.
-This curriculum is CFPB approved and meets the national standards for financial education.
+Master Your Card: Oportunidad introduced an online financial education platform to at least 68 lower-income schools, under the Master Your Card/EVERFI School Program.
+The platform educated 4,000+ students.
+The initial launch was held at Marco Antonio Firebaugh High School in Lynwood.

 Events & Resources